jonluca/blog/_posts/2019-07-28-tech-offers.md

 Facebook Bay Area, Return Intern:

 * $115,000 salary
-* $160,000 equity/4 years, 1 year cliff then monthly
+* $160,000 equity/4 years, 1 year cliff then quarterly
 * $60,000 signing

 These are all pre-negotiation figures.
 All offers were raised significantly post negotiation.
 Hopefully you can use them as a reference point for other companies, especially FLAAMG and unicorn status companies.